Data Processing Addendum

 2.1.2 that adherence, performance or implementation of any such instructions would require disproportionate effort (whether in terms of time, cost, available technology, manpower or otherwise).

-2.2.1 the Agreement, to the extent necessary to provide the Service to you, and
+2.2.1 the Agreement, to the extent necessary to provide the Services to you, and

 2.2.2 your written instructions, unless Processing is required by European Union, Member State or domestic UK law to which Maze is subject, in which case Maze shall, to the extent permitted by applicable law, inform you of that legal requirement before Processing Customer Personal Data in that way.